-We implement our MDNs using the Keras interface for TensorFlow library version $2.7.0.^4$ During training, we allow our neural network to have the following tunable hyperparameters: number of hidden layers, $n_l$ ; number of neurons per layer, $n{ne}$ ; and the number of mixture components, $n_c$ .
+We implement our SMLFire1.0 framework using the Keras interface for TensorFlow library version 2.7.0.
+During training, we allow our neural networks to have the following tunable hyperparameters: number of hidden layers, n_l ; number of neurons per layer, n{ne} ; and the number of mixture components, n_c .
 We use the relevant distributions available in the TensorFlow Probability library version 0.15.0 for designing custom loss functions for both the frequency and size data.